 Dealing with distraction and difficulty concentrating: If patients are easily distracted or have difficulty concentrating, they should avoid multi-tasking and seek out quiet, non-distracting environments.

 Medications: Patients should be told to take all of their prescribed medication and have a written plan on how to remember what medications to take.
 If you don’t want to take the medication, it’s best to tell the doctor up front instead of starting the medication then stopping midstream.
 If you suffer side effects and want to stop the medication, it’s best to speak with your doctor about this because abruptly stopping some medications can cause serious problems or injury.

-Contact an Experienced West Virginia Injury Lawyer
+Get a Free Case Evaluation From an Experienced West Virginia Brain Injury Lawyer

 If you or a loved one was injured in an accident or hurt by another’s negligence, we invite you to call one of our top-rated injury lawyers for a free and confidential consultation.
 Our toll-free number is 1-877-943-9378.
 And at West Law Firm, there’s no fee unless you get compensation.